61c-teach/sp20-lab-starter/lab13/README.md

 ![Splitting Up The Work](decomp.jpg)

-Your task is to modify `v_add.c` so there is some speedup (speedup may plateau as the number of threads continues to increase).
+Your task is to optimize `v_add.c` (speedup may plateau as the number of threads continues to increase).
 To aid you in this process, two useful OpenMP functions are:

 * `int omp_get_num_threads();`
 * `int omp_get_thread_num();`